apache/druid/docs/release-info/upgrade-notes.md

 #### Dropped support for Apache ZooKeeper 3.4

-Following up to 0.21, which officially deprecated support for Zookeeper 3.4, [which has been end-of-life for a while](https://lists.apache.org/thread/xckr6nnsg9rxchkbvltkvt7hr2d0mhbo), support for ZooKeeper 3.4 is now removed in 0.22.0.
-Be sure to upgrade your Zookeeper cluster prior to upgrading your Druid cluster to 0.22.0.
+Following up to 0.21, which officially deprecated support for ZooKeeper 3.4, [which has been end-of-life for a while](https://lists.apache.org/thread/xckr6nnsg9rxchkbvltkvt7hr2d0mhbo), support for ZooKeeper 3.4 is now removed in 0.22.0.
+Be sure to upgrade your ZooKeeper cluster prior to upgrading your Druid cluster to 0.22.0.

 [#10780](https://github.com/apache/druid/issues/10780)
 [#11073](https://github.com/apache/druid/pull/11073)